 The Advising Service

-The first source of information is your Adviser but in unusual circumstances you may wish to see the Chief Adviser and you may make an appointment ot see him by contacting the College Student Support Office in Florentine House (tel: 0141 330 4098 or email: socsci-MA@glasgow.ac.uk).
-General advice is also available from the College Student Support Office.
+Your first sources of information are either the Advsing Support team or your Adviser but in some circumstances you may wish to see the Chief Adviser and you may make an appointment ot see him by emailing the MA (Social Sciences) Advising Support Team email: socsci-MA@glasgow.ac.uk).
+General advice is also available from the MA (Social Sciences) Advising Support Team.

 MA (Social Sciences) degree regulations